 Extremely fragile countries, most of which with HRPs, similarly relied to a large extent on humanitarian funding in 2021.
 This underlines the risk of assistance in fragile contexts not sufficiently focusing on peace efforts and conflict prevention, but primarily on meeting immediate humanitarian needs.
-This finding is reinforced by 20 of the 24 countries with very high INFORM conflict risk receiving 10% of less of ODA for peace objectives.
+This finding is reinforced by 20 of the 24 countries with very high INFORM conflict risk receiving 10% less ODA for peace objectives.
 There is a need for increased peace assistance in such contexts, given the impact of conflicts on eroding development gains and growing humanitarian need.

 Crisis countries also received little funding for climate change adaptation and disaster risk reduction relative to their vulnerability to climate change.
 Countries with HRPs were among the highest risk scores of potential disruptions from climate change as per the ND-GAIN index.
 However, crisis contexts consistently received lower shares of their ODA for climate change adaptation than other countries with comparable climate risk.
 Countries like Afghanistan, Sudan, Yemen and the Central African Republic are at particular risk of falling behind as climate change accelerates, given they receive only 1% or less of their ODA for climate change adaptation while experiencing very high levels of vulnerability to climate change.